Cybrotrix/JayLabs.Owin.OAuthAuthorization/blogpost_1.md

 	    public class CustomOAuthProvider : OAuthAuthorizationServerProvider

-Our Custom provider inherits *OAuthAuthorizationServerProvider*.
-And takes our *provdier options*.
+Our Custom provider inherits from *OAuthAuthorizationServerProvider*.
+And takes our *provider options*.

         public CustomOAuthProvider(CustomProviderOptions options)

-It then overides two methods form the base *OAuthAuthorizationServerProvider* class.
+It then overides two methods form the base *OAuthAuthorizationServerProvider* class. *ValidateClientRedirectUri* and AuthorizeEndpoint*.

         public override Task ValidateClientRedirectUri(OAuthValidateClientRedirectUriContext context)
         {